drshahizan/python-web/selenium/SamVerse/readme.md

 In addition, it is a Python library and utility for automating a variety of operations in web browsers.
 Web scraping is one method for obtaining relevant data and information that would not otherwise be available.
 <h2>Results</h2>
 <br>
 We used Selenium to sort all the candidates that won, their seat and the number of votes they won.
 We also added the column of which coalition they were under and their political party.
-The results can be seen at [PRU15_Results.csv](https://github.com/drshahizan/python-web/blob/main/selenium/SamVerse/PRU15_Results.csv) file
+The results can be seen at (https://github.com/drshahizan/python-web/blob/main/selenium/SamVerse/PRU15_Results.csv)